VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/control_of_documents.md

     -   31 - Cluster -> 31_share_cluster_user.md
     -   32 - External -> 32_share_external_user.md

-Here we separate 3 flows in categories: accessing data, processing data and sharing data, allowing intuitive navigation within your documentation depending on the action you are trying to perform.
+ In this example, categories are used to seperate 3 flows: accessing data, processing data and sharing data, allowing intuitive navigation within the documentation depending on the action you are trying to perform.

 2. The repository is set with special users type permissions and structure: